andikasagala/Pluto-Internet-Privacy/README.md

 - openSUSE <br>
 - antiX <br>
 - Deepin <br>
-- to be continued...... <br>
+- to be continue...... <br>

 <br><br><br>

 <h3>Next Features:</h3><br>
-- IPV6 <br>
+- Option for IPV4 nor IPV6 <br>
 - Strict Privacy and no logs stored in Private Server.
 Connection speed 1Gbps, location in Germany<br>
 - Option for Double strict network security.
 More slow network speed, but more stable and strict security and privacy <br>
-- CDN Technology ( Content Delivery Network/Using nearest server/more high speed server with your own network/lowest ping) in Private Server<br>
+- Option for CDN Technology ( Content Delivery Network/Using nearest server/more high speed server with your own network/lowest ping) in Private Server<br>
-- Using Private DNS which provided by "Pluto Internet Privacy".
+- Option for Using Private DNS which provided by "Pluto Internet Privacy".
 Private Network Routing<br>
-- Science Laboratory which provided by "Pluto Internet Privacy".
-Server which you can do experiment about Networking, Operating System, Scientific Software, etc. Server and access are clean, no logs, no spy, free charge of money.
-Using your own Operating System ( The Operating System file usually in ISO file reference: https://en.wikipedia.org/wiki/ISO_image ) and Operating System which provided by "Pluto Internet Privacy".
+- Facility of Science Laboratory which provided by "Pluto Internet Privacy".
+Server which you can do experiment about Networking, Operating System, Scientific Software, etc. Server and access are clean, no logs, no spy, free monthly charge of money.
+Using your own Operating System ( The Operating System file usually in ISO file reference: https://en.wikipedia.org/wiki/ISO_image) and Operating System which provided by "Pluto Internet Privacy".
 Operating System list which provided by "Pluto Internet Privacy" will be written soon here ( Science Laboratory is in limited quantity.
 Quantity will be upgraded soon depend on Coder's budget and user donation) <br>
-- Important files downloader with strict Privacy and Ecryption.
-IE: Operating System downloader in ISO format, etc.<br>
+- Important files downloader with strict Privacy and Encryption.
+IE: Operating System downloader in ISO, etc.<br>
 - Desktop Version (Windows)<br>
 - Mobile Version<br>
-- Free charged of money <br>
+- Free monthly charge of money, only user donation without obligation<br>
+- No Advertising for all users <br>
 - Clean, no logs and spy <br>
-- Will be listed on website www.scientificsoftwares.com <br><br><br><br>
+- Will be listed on website www.scientificsoftwares.technology <br><br><br><br>